Ionotropic GABA receptor

 The GABAB receptor, a G protein-coupled receptor, is the only metabotropic GABA receptor and its mechanism of action differs significantly from the ionotropic receptors.
 Functionally, in mature organisms, activation of these receptors typically results in neural inhibition, primarily via the influx of chloride ions, although exceptions to this general principle exist, such as during early development.
 Structurally, iGABARs are pentameric transmembrane ion channels, meaning they are made up of five subunits.
 Since there are several classes of subunits and a variety of genes encoding many members of these classes, a wide variety of structurally, and therefore functionally, distinct channels of iGABARs is observed.

 Introduction

-The neuromuscular junction in the CNS can be composed of a presynaptic unit located at an axon terminal with synaptic vesicles and a postsynaptic unit located at a dendrite.
+The synapse in the CNS is composed of a presynaptic unit located at an axon terminal with synaptic vesicles and a postsynaptic unit located at a dendrite.
 Neurotransmitters are chemical molecules that are released from a presynaptic unit into the synapse and received by the postsynaptic unit, resulting in a biological and electrophysiological effect.
 The two main types of neurotransmitters are amino acid transmitters and GABA transmitters.
 The release of and binding of glutamate, an amino acid transmitter, to its respective receptor manifests in an excitatory postsynaptic potential.
 On the other hand, the release and binding of gamma-amino butyric acid (GABA) to the GABA receptor results in an inhibitory postsynaptic potential.
 The ability of the GABA receptor function rests on its molecular structure of multiple binding sites and conductance levels.
 These receptors are prevalent in interneurons relaying messages among various regions of the brain.